 Even though it can save you a lot of time, keeping yourself logged-in to sensitive applications — like your online banking or email, for instance — can be dangerous if a cybercriminal manages to hack your phone.
 Ideally, you should always avoid auto-login for every app running on your device.

 For the same reason, don't use the same password for every application.
-You may also want to install a password management software to help you secure them even more.
+You may also want to install the best password manager to help you secure them even more.

 6. Make it harder physical accessing your phone